MikeKade/SizingTerraform/README.md

 4.  **Configure**: Create a `terraform.tfvars` file to set your desired variables.
 At a minimum, you must provide `project_name`, `vpc_id`, `subnet_id`, `key_name`, and the required `*_ami` variables.
 5.  **Plan**: `terraform plan`
 6.  **Apply**: `terraform apply`

 ---

+## Important Note on Placement Group Deletion

+When you run `terraform destroy` on a configuration that created a placement group, you may see an error like this:

+`Error: InvalidPlacementGroup.InUse: The placement group ... is in use and may not be deleted.`

+This is normal and expected behavior due to a race condition in the AWS API.
+It happens because Terraform sends the requests to terminate the EC2 instances and delete the placement group at nearly the same time.
+If the instances haven't fully terminated on the AWS backend, the API will reject the request to delete the group.

+**The solution is to simply run `terraform destroy` a second time.** The first run will successfully terminate the instances, and the second run will then be able to successfully delete the now-empty placement group.

+---